The Independent Children’s Lawyer in Australian parenting cases

 Determining the child’s best interests is the court’s main concern during parenting cases.
 However, this can be difficult in some situations, particularly when there are allegations of family violence or high levels of conflict between parents.
 This is where the ICL steps in – as a lawyer who can act independently and focus solely on what is best for the child.

-Why has an ICL been appointed?
+Why has an Independent Children’s Lawyer been appointed?

-Section 68L of the Family Law Act 1975 allows the Court to appoint an ICL to represent a child’s best interests during parenting proceedings.
+Section 68L of the Family Law Act 1975 allows the court to appoint an ICL to represent a child’s best interests during parenting proceedings.

-The court can appoint an ICL on its own initiative if it believes one is necessary.
+The court can also appoint an ICL on its own initiative if it believes one is necessary.
 An application to appoint the ICL can also be made by the child, an organisation concerned with the child’s welfare, or by any other person.

 There are many reasons why the court may decide that an ICL is required.
 The ICL will commonly be appointed if the case involves:

 - Allegations of child abuse or neglect (physical, psychological or sexual);